 Notes: Affected counties are counties and parishes that were eligible for FEMA Individual Assistance, Public Assistance, or both after a hurricane.
 We estimated that total employment in an affected county was lower than expected if it was less than average total employment in the county for the period from August 2000 through September 2019 after taking into account long-term trends and seasonal variation and the difference was statistically significant at the five percent level.
-We estimated that total employment for the first and second 12 month periods after the hurricane was less than the average of total employment for the 12 month period before the hurricane.
+We estimated that total employment one and two years after the hurricane was lower than total employment before the hurricane if the average of total employment for the first and second 12 month periods after the hurricane was less than the average of total employment for the 12 month period before the hurricane.
 See enclosure I for more information on our methodology.

-16We estimated that economic activity in an affected metropolitan area was lower than expected if it was lower than average economic activity in the metropolitan area and the difference was statistically significant at the five percent level.
+&lt;sup>16We estimated that economic activity in an affected metropolitan area was lower than expected if it was lower than average economic activity in the metropolitan area and the difference was statistically significant at the five percent level.

-17We calculated average economic activity over a year as the average of monthly economic activity for each of the 12 months of that year.
+&lt;sup>17We calculated average economic activity over a year as the average of monthly economic activity for each of the 12 months of that year.

-18We calculated average employment over a year as the average of monthly employment for each of the 12 months of that year.
+&lt;sup>18We calculated average employment over a year as the average of monthly employment for each of the 12 months of that year.

-Finally, we found that the selected hurricanes were not associated with noticeable changes in the distribution of employment across economic sectors.19 Construction employment increased temporarily after each hurricane across all affected counties, but the year after each hurricane, the distribution of employment across economic sectors was similar to that the year before.
+Finally, we found that the selected hurricanes were not associated with noticeable changes in the distribution of employment across economic sectors.
+Construction employment increased temporarily after each hurricane across all affected counties, but the year after each hurricane, the distribution of employment across economic sectors was similar to that the year before.